-This course is the first part of the year-long senior seminar capstone.
-During it, both Biology research and Biology Majors will continue their thesis research and review papers begun in Junior seminar.
+This course is the first part of the year-long Senior seminar capstone.
+During it, Biology Majors will continue their thesis research and review papers begun in Junior seminar.
 This course will assist Biology students in demonstrating transferable knowledge and skills that they have developed through their liberal arts education at Loras College through the development of a portfolio.
 In addition, the course provides students with the opportunity to professionally present their strengths and accomplishments through the development of a cover letter and resume.
-This course satisfies the portfolio requirements for all biology and biology research students.
+This course satisfies the portfolio requirements for all biology students.
 Prerequisite: L.BIO-389.
 2 credits.
 Each fall semester.